 Reusing Fire Pit Ash

-- Help clean up wet paint drips on outdoor pavement by rubbing a little ash over them.
-The ash helps mask any tint left behind by the paint.
+Ashes can also be used to help clean up wet paint drips on an outdoor pavement or any concrete surface.
+Just rub a little ash over the drips and it helps mask tint left behind from the paint.